-Application Review

-Applications received by the deadline will be reviewed for eligibility, project readiness, and the merit of the research concept.
-DCC may request clarification or supplemental information from the applicant, as needed, to inform reviewers.
+- A. Application Review: Applications received by the deadline will be reviewed for eligibility, project readiness, and the merit of the research concept.
+DCC may request clarification or supplemental information from the applicant, as needed, to inform reviewers. - B. Eligibility Review: Submitted proposals will first be screened for eligibility and completeness.

-Eligibility Review

-Submitted proposals will first be screened for eligibility and completeness.
 Proposals from ineligible applicants, including from applicants who are not public universities, or which are incomplete will be disqualified.

-Eligibility and completeness criteria:
+Eligibility and completeness criteria: - The applicant is a public university in California.

-- The applicant is a public university in California. - The application was received by the deadline, is complete and meets grant requirements. - The application utilizes the forms provided by DCC. - The project would cost no more than \$2 million and last no more than 2 years, or justification for additional cost/time is included.

-Concept and Readiness Review

-Eligible applications will be evaluated for merit of the research concept, the project team's qualifications, and the proposed approach.
-Additional weight will be given to projects that address priority research topics outlined in this RFP, are collaborations between multiple California public universities, or would otherwise significantly aid policymakers in understanding cannabis legalization's impacts or approaches to thoughtful regulation.

-Concept and Readiness Criteria:

-- Research concept - The proposed research concept is clearly articulated and fits the purpose and objectives of the Cannabis Academic Research Grant program. - Knowledge resulting from the proposed research would address gaps in current knowledge of cannabis and inform policymakers. - The proposed research concept has not previously received grant funding or will further expand knowledge and understanding of a previously-funded or ongoing research project. - Project approach and rationale - The project has clear goals, objectives and measures for success. - The project is feasible within the proposed budget and timeframe. - The research design upholds scientific integrity, including a robust and unbiased approach to experimental design and methods. - Project and institutional readiness - The project timeline is sufficiently detailed to demonstrate how data collection or other research will be conducted and includes milestones and deliverables. - Personnel are qualified and have sufficient time available to undertake the research project. - Budget and budget narrative
+- The application was received by the deadline, is complete, and meets grant requirements. - The project would cost no more than \$2 million and last no more than 2 years, or justification for additional cost/time is included. - C. Concept and Readiness Review: Eligible applications will be evaluated for merit of the research concept, the project team's qualifications, and the proposed approach.
+Additional weight will be given to projects that address priority research topics outlined in this RFP, are collaborations between multiple universities, or would otherwise significantly aid policymakers in understanding cannabis legalization's impacts or approaches to thoughtful regulation.
+Concept and Readiness Criteria: - Research concept: - The proposed research concept is clearly articulated and fits the purpose and objectives of the Cannabis Academic Research Grant program created pursuant to Revenue and Taxation Code section 34019(b). - Knowledge resulting from the proposed research would address gaps in current knowledge of cannabis and inform policymakers. - The proposed research concept has not previously received grant funding or will further expand knowledge and understanding of a previously funded or ongoing research project. - ii.
+Project approach and rationale: - The project has clear goals, objectives, and measures for success. - The project is feasible within the proposed budget and timeframe. - The research design upholds scientific integrity, including a robust and unbiased approach to experimental design and methods. - iii.
+Project and institutional readiness: - The project timeline is sufficiently detailed to demonstrate how data collection or other research will be conducted and includes milestones and deliverables.

-- Budget information is complete, the total spending of each line item equals the overall project budget, and meets RFP and CMA guidelines for expenditures. - The budget justification articulates a clear rationale for each expenditure. - The applicant has articulated a clear approach to expenditure of funds, and the budget aligns with the project concept.
+- Personnel are qualified and have sufficient time available to undertake the research project. - Budget detail including a narrative describing the purpose of each budget item. - Budget information is complete, the total spending of each line item equals the overall project budget, and meets RFP and CMA guidelines for expenditures. - The budget justification articulates a clear rationale for each expenditure.

-Notification of Grant Award
+6. Notification of Grant Award

-DCC will notify applicants selected for grant funding in early February 2023.
+DCC will notify applicants selected for grant funding in mid-October 2025.

-IV.
-Post-Award Agreements
+7. Post-Award Agreements: